Quasi-quadratic modules in valuation ring and valued field: Quasi-quadratic modules in ring

 We next consider the case in which $\val(x_1)=\val(x_2)=g$.
 Set $c_i = \mylcp(x_i)$ for $i=1,2$.
 When $c_1+c_2=0$, we get $M=F$ by Corollary \ref{lem:field0}.
 Contradiction to the assumption that $M$ is proper.
 Hence we see that $c_1+c_2 \not=0$.
 We have $\val(x_1+x_2)=g$ and $\mylcp(x_1+x_2)=c_1+c_2$ by Definition \ref{def:pseudo}(4).
 Since $c_1, c_2 \in M$, we also have $\mylcp(x_1+x_2) \in M$.
 We obtain $x_1+x_2 \in \mathcal M$. \end{proof}

-\begin{remark} As seen the above, in the proof of Proposition \ref {prop:ring1}, the assumption that $M$ is proper is not necessary when we show that $\mathcal M$ is closed under the multiplication by the squares of elements of $A$. \end{remark}
+\begin{remark} As seen above, in the proof of Proposition \ref {prop:ring1}, the assumption that $M$ is proper is not necessary when we show that $\mathcal M$ is closed under multiplication by the squares of elements of $A$. \end{remark}

 The next lemma is a direct consequence of the definition.

 \begin{lemma} Let $(K,\val)$ and $A$ be the same as in Proposition \ref {prop:ring1}.
 Let $M_1$ and $M_2$ be quasi-quadratic modules in the residue class field $F$ with $M_1 \subseteq M_2$.
 For any $g_1, g_2 \in G$ with $g_1 \geq g_2$ and $\overline{g_1}=\overline{g_2}$, we have $\Phi^A(M_1, [\![g_1]\!]) \subseteq \Phi^A(M_2,[\![g_2]\!])$. \end{lemma} \begin{proof} Trivial when $[\![g_1]\!]=[\![g_2]\!]$.
 Assume that $[\![g_1]\!]\neq [\![g_2]\!]$.
 Take a nonzero element $x\in\Phi^A(M_1, [\![g_1]\!])$.
 When $\val(x)>g_1$, there is nothing to prove.
 When $\val(x)=[\![g_1]\!]$, it follows that $g_2<\val(x)$ by applying Lemma \ref{lem:convex_basic12}(2) to $g_2<g_1, \overline{g_2}=\overline{g_1}$ and $[\![g_1]\!]\neq [\![g_2]\!]$.
 Thus we have $x\in\Phi^A(M_2, [\![g_2]\!])$. \end{proof}